InternLM/xtuner/README.md

   xtuner list-cfg
   ```

-  Or, if the provided configs cannot meet the requirements, we can copy the provided config to the specified directory and make modifications by
+  Or, if the provided configs cannot meet the requirements, please copy the provided config to the specified directory and make specific modifications by

   ```shell
   xtuner copy-cfg ${CONFIG_NAME} ${SAVE_DIR}